SIDDHESH95-CODE/Udemy-WD/README.md

             console.log(human2.category);

     Closures:
-        Closures are nothing but a function that returns another function and can access the value from its outer lexical scope.
+        Closures are nothing but a function that returns another function and access the value from its outer lexical scope.
             // function abc(){
                 let a = 32;
                 return function(){